 When storing results as a hosted feature layer view, Editor tracking functionality cannot be enabled.
 Therefore, settings such as "Editors can only see their own features" are unavailable for hosted feature layer views resulting from a join.
 Any editor tracking fields from the target layer and join layer will be included as regular fields in the hosted feature layer view.

 Standard deviation is calculated using the following equation:

 Statistics are calculated for only those features that meet the specified spatial or attribute relationship used in the Join one to one operation.
-You can calculate numeric and string statistics.
-By default, only the Count is calculated.
-Using the table above, numeric statistics were calculated on the field Occupants and string statistics were calculated on the field Building_Name for the values of Apartments for the field Type.
+You can only calculate statistics for numeric fields.
+When you add statistics, a Join Count field is added that lists the number of matching records summarized for each target feature.
+Using the table above, numeric statistics were calculated on the Occupants field and string statistics were calculated on the Building_Name field for the values of Apartments for the Type field.